michaelsnook/michaelsnook.com/README.md

   etc. – and may be clunky and overly redundant.
 - The modal needs to be cleaned up with arias, click-away and escape-key bindings, etc.
-- As mentioned above, it may be beneficial to switch to global user state.
 - ESLint and Prettier are both in use; should add husky to automate.
-- Posts are identified by a numeric ID like `21` and should switch to a slug.
-- There are not buttons/links/navigation for things like login/logout,
-  view drafts, draft a new post.
-- The Rails API server does not currently accept file/image uploads, so the client app is also not handling these.
+- The app currently does not accept file/image uploads, so the client app is also not handling these.
 Post images are just a text url.
 - On mobiles, the post page's "About the author" section just shows up at the top of the page, large, centered, feeling kind of out of place and inconsistent